-We are a leading fintech platform with strong brand recognition in China and the overseas markets.
+We are a leading fintech platform with strong brand recognition in China, Indonesia and the Philippines.
 Launched in 2007, we have been a pioneer in China's online consumer finance industry.
-In 2018, we began our business operations in overseas markets, and currently we are serving borrowers in Indonesia and the Philippines.
-We strategically focus on serving borrowers of the young generation that is typically more receptive to internet financial services and whose borrowing needs are unserved or underserved by traditional financial institutions.
-This segment of borrowers is poised to become the major driving force of the consumer finance market.
-Our borrowers are primarily acquired online and stretch across a large number of cities and counties in the markets where we operate.
+In 2018, we began our business operations in overseas markets, and we are currently serving borrowers in Indonesia and the Philippines.
+In 2023, we generated 83.0% of our revenues from China and 17.0% of our revenues from the overseas markets.